OpenZeppelin/compact-security-detectors-sdk/docs/detectors-guide.md

 ### Formulate the detector

-If assert message is not provided or too short, we notify a user about a non informative assert message.
+If assert message is not provided or too short, we notify a user about an uninformative assert message.

 ### Implementation